JannieI/canvas-workstation-V3/src/app/roadmap.md

 - Consider Shape = Line - easy to do, not sure where and how used (rather use arrow)?
 - Add emojis !?
 - Consider MarkDown / HTML formatting to Text shape - do we really need this?
-- Consider animation in presention mode ...
 - PBI can change type of W after created, ie Table to Matrix
 - How to incorporate fancy W types, ie half circle with needle / doughnut / etc ...
 - cannot make smaller than W container, which has fixed outside areas (9, 16, etc).
 Should we make these dynamic, so that it can be smaller?
 It currently looks funny when a Shape only has one line of text, or >> right at bottom to Jump to linked D.
 Consider dataQuality on own menu item, or on W menu
 - look at ITTT - if this then that = rules engine that is dynamic
-- consider animation in presentation mode
 - consider to show pages and tabs as images - making it easy to select
 - consider adding data: ie load new data into a grid / table ala Excel, and save it in Canvas as DS ...
 - do analysis of forces - what will make users switch vs stay away.
 Different for different departments: IT = security, deployment, operations,  Finance = ROI, actual investment, cost sensitive  Users = resources to grow,  Management = fit into strategy